WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 Finished the last chapter on Tour of Rust, started working on a issue on GitHub project regarding x86 architecture on Tock.
 Wrote a basic kernel with a VGA (text) buffer and added support for simple unit tests.
 Installed QEMU emulator to boot the kernel on a virtual machine to test it out, and to also write via serial UART on console.
 Tomorrow I will move on to the next topics regarding exceptions, timeouts, etc.

 ## 25 June 2025
 Explored everything about CPU interrupts and exceptions.
 Wrapped up the testing part.
 Updated my kernel to support handling for double/triple faults, support for GDT, TSS, IDT, from the x86_64 crate.
 Ready to move on to hardware interrupts based on Intel 8259 PIC.

+## 26 June 2025
+Finished hardware interrupts, manage to solve deadlock + race conditions issues on my testing kernel.
+By also implementing the hlt instruction, I managed to get keyboard support on my kernel, now I can write "Hello World" and the system won't crash.
+Next, I read all about paging (theory + some implementation).
+Toyed around with address computation, seems difficult.
+I'll see tomorrow!